epagnin/frontiers-in-security-research/README.md

 **Critical Summary** - personal take on the paper and the importance of its results

 ### Learning Assesment
-To make sure you come prepared to the seminars you and to train the presenter's ability to assess learning via quizzes, you will have to solve a quiz for every seminar.
-In addition, you will train your written and oral presnetation skills via a report and a seminar.
-To train your feedback skills (both 'giving' and 'taking' feedback), the audience will provide a short feedack on each report and seminar.
+To make sure you come prepared to the seminars and to you will have to answer a quiz for every seminar.
+In addition, the speaker needs to provide a report on the chosen paper, and each attendee needs to provide a short feedack on each report and seminar.

 ### Quiz Instructions
 * The quiz should have **7 multiple choice questions**.